Vapoor/Vapoor/README.md

 - Some School Projects
 - Personal Project (Sudoku / Portal prototype)

+/!\ If you cant see projects, it mainly means that Im working on it, all the public repositories are often finished projects

 #### How you can contact me ?
 ![Static Badge](https://img.shields.io/badge/vaporr-cyan?logo=discord)